I'll Supply the Love

-"I'll Supply the Love" is a song written by David Paich and recorded by Toto, with a lead vocal by Bobby Kimball.
-It was issued on Toto's debut album, Toto, and released as a single in January 1979.
+"I'll Supply the Love" is a song written by David Paich and recorded by Toto, with lead vocals by Bobby Kimball.
+It was issued on the band's eponymous debut album, and released as a single in January 1979.
 It peaked at number 45 on the U.S. Billboard Hot 100, where it spent nine weeks on the chart.

 Internationally, the song was a minor hit in both Australia (#92) and Canada (#73), but did best in New Zealand, where it peaked at #29.

 Cash Box said it has "power guitar chords, rhythmic changes, impassioned singing and strong chorus."
-Billboard said that "David Paich's knack for writing great hooks is evident in this uptempo rocker which features tatsy instrumentation and high vocals."
+Billboard said that "David Paich's knack for writing great hooks is evident in this uptempo rocker which features tasty instrumentation and high vocals."
 Record World called it a "sterling effort" with "brisk chording and vocals."

 Classic Rock History critic Brian Kachejian rated it as Toto's 6th greatest song, calling it a "knockout song."

 "I'll Supply the Love" is also featured in the 2011 film Zookeeper.